szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1630:** Make The Jade's Fang slightly more powerful and improve the lifesteal effect **(NOT IMPLEMENTED YET)**

+**Component 1650:** Make mage robes without cloak (like Robe of Vecna) take on the appearance of a robe with cloak

+Purely cosmetic tweak.
+I've never liked the look of robes without cloaks or cloaks & hoods.

 ---

 [Back to Spell tweaks](#spell-tweaks) <br>